-- Insulation, caulking and weatherstripping can cut heating costs up to 35%.
+- Weatherization - Insulation, caulking, weatherstripping can cut heating costs up to 35%.
+See Weatherization

 - Turn off lights and televisions in empty rooms.